We don’t design for enough play in our world.

 In a world driven by data, KPIs, efficiency, and (imo) the bare minimum — I often think about the little things that make something really special.
 Often, I find these little things have very little direct impact on any metric of success (or as my corporate colleagues might say, they don’t “move the needle” in the organization).
 It’s almost like putting a number on experience.
 Or a value on “good” design.
 It just doesn’t happen often, because we live in a world run and made by numbers.

 In my opinion, that’s the ethos of “designing for play”.
-How do you create an experience that just sparks, well, this kind of un-designed moment:

 And as I watch TV, as I jump between gigs, as I walk through the city; I’m constantly learning and re-thinking the way I operate and design the next thing.
 This living document serves to try to untangle what’s in my head in public, and spark new ways of seeing the world.
 I encourage you to join me on my journey into my inner curiosity, as I look at the world and reflect on my experiences.